I believe in miracles!

 At just four months of age she was scheduled for her first major operation.

-Though I had prayed for my precious daughter with all the passion of a mother's heart both alone and with others, she had still not been healed.
+Though I had prayed for my precious baby daughter, my first child, with all the passion of a mother's heart, both alone and with others, she had still not been healed.